Irismiranda/Color-Scheme-Generator/README.md

 ## Overview

-The Color Scheme Generator is a straightforward application built using HTML, CSS, and JavaScript.
+Color Scheme Generator is a straightforward application built using HTML, CSS, and JavaScript.
 It leverages the [theColorAPI](https://www.thecolorapi.com/) to fetch color schemes dynamically.
 The app enables users to explore different color combinations, copy hex codes to the clipboard, and generate random color schemes.

 ## Features